DavidCain/LazyCollate/README.md

 ## Maintenance

-This section is developed at future maintainers of LazyCollate.
+This section is aimed at future maintainers of LazyCollate.

 LazyCollate is designed to work with Atlassian Confluence 3.5.13's login system.
 If failed login error messages change, or if the HTML login form changes name or field names, `writeups.py` will need to be modified accordingly.

-Cookie-based logins with Mechanize don't work currently.
+Cookie-based logins with `wkhtmltopdf` don't work currently.
 The active workaround is to just `POST` the username and password with a redirect for the desired page (such as in `save_writeup()` in `collate.py`).
 See `cookie_login()` in `writeups.py` for where cookies should work.